-On the last day of Valencia College’s annual professional development program Destination, the 2017 Education for Sustainability: A Transformative Learning Experience Track participated in a gallery walk showcasing their sustainability-infused lesson plans, which they worked on over the course of the 5-week experience.
+By the end of Valencia College’s annual professional development program Destination, participants in the sustainability tracks complete their sustainability-infused lesson plans, which they worked on over the course of the 5-week experience.
 We are excited to share their completed lesson plans with you and hope that they inspire meaningful ways to incorporate sustainability into your curriculum as well.

 In 2016, Valencia College developed and implemented a new learning community model called First 30.
 The First 30 model offers students a clear academic pathway and a plan to graduate in their college career.
 Students are guaranteed courses for their declared major and are pre-registered in thirty college-level credits throughout the first three terms.
 Through co-curricular and community-based learning, students engage in real-world application of content to strengthen their academic, pre-professional and personal learning goals.Learn More